 5) Eat Slowly

 Again, good advice generally, but especially important at Christmas when there is so much food around.
-Chewing slowly will not only allow you to savour every bite of that delicious meal you have spent hours cooking, but it will also allow your brain time to catch up and register when you are actually full, instead of you continuing to eat for 30 minutes after that point, until you feel ill.
+Chewing slowly will allow you to savour every bite of that delicious meal you have spent hours cooking.
+It will also allow your brain time to catch up and register when you are actually full, instead of you continuing to eat for 30 minutes after that point, until you feel ill.

 6) Drink sensibly